 While visitors could take weeks to explore the capital in its entirety, it is time to bid farewell to the capital and head to the Pearl of the Andaman: Phuket.
 The mountainous island is found on the western coast, and while it is certainly known for its luxurious resorts and high-end restaurants, the island can be frequented and appreciated by even the most broke of backpackers, as well.

-Day 4: Head to Koh Phi Phi and Take to the Viewpoints
+Day 4: Head to Koh Phi Phi and head to the viewpoints

 In addition to the scenery, Phi Phi Don, which is where most visitors will stay, is equipped with some of the best nightlife in all of Thailand.
 The beach is lined with sunbathers during the day and partiers at night, as fire shows stun even the soberest of party attendee.

-Day 5: Book a Snorkeling Trip Around the Islands of Koh Phi Phi
+Day 5: Book a snorkelling trip around the Koh Phi Phi Islands

 A day of snorkeling will normally end right after sunset.
 Visitors will head back to their accommodation to get a good night’s sleep before making their way to the island of Koh Lanta in the morning.